 Dieffenbachia or Dumb Canes

 This leafy plant adds some cool color and texture to the shelf we placed it on.
 I love how the deep greens combine with bright whites in each leaf.

 This guy is pretty cool, it’s a great addition to the side table next to our sofa.
 Since it doesn’t need much light, we thought it would work well for the darker corner.

 In addition to planting the new plants, we gave a little love and care to the rest of the plants in the apartment.
-We moved a few plants around to give a little more space to the ones that are starting to outgrow their pots.
-Another improvement we made was to add charcoal to the bottom of the plants we shifted around.
+Following the steps above, we moved a few plants into new pots to give a little more space to the ones that are starting to outgrow their pots.
+A few plants had growth spurts over the summer, so we wanted to make sure they’d still continue growing.

-We’re using a couple planters that we got at CB2.
+Also, we’re using a couple planters that we got at CB2.
 While the white pots are so chic, they don’t have holes at the bottom, annoying!
-To try to make up for the lack of hole, we added a layer of activated charcoal at the bottom for better drainage and to prevent the soil from being too wet.
+While I added pebbles initially, I went back and added a layer of charcoal, too, for better drainage and to prevent any fungus from growing.

 These Miracle-Gro Fertilizer Spikes are so easy, you just poke a hole in the soil, push the stick in, and let the fertilizer do its thing – no fuss.

 Can’t wait to add more!
 What are your favorite houseplants?